uvop/memorix/docs/content/en/_index.md

     },
     {
       title: "Multi service support 📡",
-      description: "Written in mind to support many in-memory and message-broker services, such as Redis", },
+      description: "Written with support for many in-memory and message-broker services in mind, such as Redis", },
   ]
 date: 2020-10-06T08:47:36+00:00